AMD’s Q2 2021 revenue grew 99% to $3.85B on market share gains

 Three top investment pros open up about what it takes to get your video game funded.

-“Our business performed exceptionally well in the second quarter as revenue and operating margin doubled and profitability more than tripled year-over-year,” said AMD Lisa Su, in a statement.
+“Our business performed exceptionally well in the second quarter as revenue and operating margin doubled and profitability more than tripled year-over-year,” AMD CEO Lisa Su said in a statement.
 “We are growing significantly faster than the market with strong demand across all of our businesses.
 We now expect our 2021 annual revenue to grow by approximately 60% year-over-year driven by strong execution and increased customer preference for our leadership products.”

 Intel, meanwhile, is doubling down on its manufacturing investments as a way to stay competitive and take advantage of the chip boom and supply shortage.